Advice > Software engineering

 According to John Miller, a software engineer who’s worked at both companies, Google gives better benefits and therefore encourages better work-life balance: “more vacation, more standard holidays, more leave for personal events, better sick leave, better support for a family.”

-Amazon, on the other hand, offers less flexibility in terms of hours and even work location with their RTO policy.
+Amazon, on the other hand, offers less flexibility in terms of hours and even work location with their return-to-office (RTO) policy.
 Some roles like engineers are on-call and expected to work overtime.
 The company also offers fewer paid time off (PTO).
 If you’re a full-time employee at the California campus, for instance, you get 15 days in your first year.
 To earn 25 PTO days, you’ll have to work at Amazon for at least 6 years.

 Prestige

 It’s no secret that Google is a much more prestigious company than Amazon.
-It’s harder to get into and pays more, as we’ll discuss below.
+It’s also harder to get into and pays more, as we’ll discuss below.

 Part of the prestige of Google is all the perks associated with working there: great-looking office spaces, subsidized cafeterias, fitness centers and classes, among many others.
 Amazon does not provide any such perks, in keeping with frugality as one of its company values.